mtlh/parallax_diner/README.md

 # parallax_diner

-Can view site at http://matthewtlharvey.pythonanywhere.com/
+Can view website at http://matthewtlharvey.pythonanywhere.com/